-Dr Cordle has worked at NTU since 1998.
-In 2009 he was made Reader in English and American Literature.
+Dr Cordle has worked at NTU since 1998 and is now Associate Professor in English and American Literature.
 He is an expert in nuclear and Cold War literature and culture and teaches in these areas, in American literature and more generally across the curriculum.

 Dr Cordle's research interests include:

-- Nuclear and Cold War literature: Dr Cordle has published extensively in this area.
+- Nuclear literature and culture.
+Dr Cordle has published extensively in this area.
 His most recent book, Late Cold War Literature and Culture: The Nuclear 1980s (Palgrave Macmillan, 2017) explores the extensive impact of nuclear culture in the final decade of the Cold War.
 His previous book, States of Suspense: The Nuclear Age, Postmodernism and United States Fiction and Prose (Manchester UP, 2008), was described as "insightful and compelling" (Technology and Culture), a "brilliant analysis of North American literature during the Cold War" (BSLS) and as opening up "rich, important pathways for future nuclear criticism" (Modern Fiction Studies).
 He is currently working on several projects, covering fictions of Los Alamos and the Manhattan Project to build the atomic bomb, twenty-first century nuclear culture and the Anthropocene.
 His Instagram microblog on nuclear culture can be followed @nuclearculture.

-- Literature and science: Dr Cordle is co-editor, with Dr Philip Leonard, of the journal Writing Technologies.
-He has published a number of pieces about literature and science, including a monograph, Postmodern Postures: Literature, Science and the Two Cultures Debate (Ashgate, 1999).
+- Literature and science: Dr Cordle has published a number of pieces about literature and science, including a monograph, Postmodern Postures: Literature, Science and the Two Cultures Debate (Ashgate, 1999).